West-Campus-Coders/501c3info/README.md

 - [x] make a small, functional API
 - [ ] dockerize the API
 - [ ] have the backend work with a mySQL server
-- [ ] create a backend class to parse the index CSV
+- [x] create a backend class that can parse the index CSV file
 - [ ] allow the backend to find the correct XML file

 ## Running the frontend